How much does an LLC cost in Michigan?

 Note: We recommend speaking with a few accountants in Michigan to make sure they can help you meet all your federal, state, and local tax obligations.
 For tips on finding an accountant, please see our guide on How to Find an Accountant.

-If you have any questions about LLC costs, you can contact the Michigan Corporations Division at 517-241-6470.
+If you have any questions about Michigan LLC fees, you can contact the Michigan Corporations Division at 517-241-6470.
 Their hours are Monday through Friday, from 8am to 5pm Eastern Time.

 Michigan LLC Costs FAQs